kublai/abbrobotics/README.md

 Bun installation path: ~/.bun/bin/bun. (version 1.0.17)

 ### Server Stress test
-In I7 dual core (macbook pro early 2015), executing 5 clients at the same time, the load on the CPU remains constant at 3% approx. for each client process.
+In a I7 dual core (macbook pro early 2015), executing 5 clients at the same time, the load on the CPU remains constant at 3% approx. for each client process.

 For this test the server has been configured to send data (a random number) every 20 ms.